** NEWS: FORGOTTEN FREELANCERS LEFT OUT IN THE COLD IN NEW COVID-19 JOBS PACKAGE. READ THE FULL STORY **

 - WGGB has a Welfare Fund for members experiencing urgent financial difficulty.
 Full details and an application form.
 The fund needs urgent donations, so if you would like to make a donation to the fund and help WGGB members who may be struggling during the crisis, please email email@example.com

-- The Government has also made some temporary changes to the benefit system to make it easier for self-employed people to claim Universal Credit or Contributory Employment and Support Allowance.
-Self-employed people can now access Universal Credit at a rate equivalent to Satutory Sick Pay (£94.25 per week for up to 28 weeks).
+- The Government has made some temporary changes to the benefit system to make it easier for self-employed people to claim Universal Credit or Contributory Employment and Support Allowance.
 Read up on the full Government advice.
 The website Entitled To has a handy benefits calculator on its website, plus special information about state benefits and the Covid crisis.
 You can find it here.

 - The Government has announced six-month mortgage payment holidays for those struggling to make payments during the Covid-19 crisis (expires 30 September 2020).
 You should talk to your mortgage provider about how to arrange this.

-- In addition, the Government is passing legislation to protect people who rent their homes from eviction (the ban on repossessions lasts until 31 October 2020).
-Housing charity Shelter has full information and a helpline on its website.
+- The Government’s legislation protecting people who rent their homes from eviction ended on 20 September 2020.
+If you need advice on this issue, Housing charity Shelter has full information and a helpline on its website.

-- HMRC has set up a special helpline for self-employed people concerned about meeting tax payments during this time.
+- HMRC has set up a special helpline for self-employed people concerned about meeting tax payments during this time with details of changes the Government has made to the self-assessment process.
 The number is 0800 0159 559 and you can find more information here.